School is back in session, which means our school buses will be back on the road in full force.

 - Roadway of 4 Lanes or More with Center Turning Lane: Only traffic following must stop when a school bus stops.

-The rules might seem easy to follow but drivers constantly second guess themselves when it comes to driving around school buses.
+The rules might seem easy to follow, but drivers constantly second guess themselves when driving around school buses.
 Familiarize yourself with these rules and know when to stop.